-As Erin La Rosa says in the video below: “This is my work…. it’s a problem.
+As Erin La Rosa says in the video: “This is my work…. it’s a problem.
 It makes me feel demoralised.”

 In an article about the sexism that former Australian Prime Minister Julia Gillard faced, I noted that the law protects women against workplace sexual harassment.
 Just as a woman Prime Minister should not be expected to tolerate verbal sexual violence because she is in the public eye, women online should not be expected to tolerate it either.
 The idea of block and ignore leaves gender violence to individual women to manage.
 Online abuse is a public health issue that requires social action, including:

 - Standing up against it when you see it: speak up and let others know it’s not okay (even when it’s not directed at you);

 - Content platforms like YouTube and Twitter need to take stronger action to ban trolls quickly; and